Hrubá Vrbka

 Hrubá Vrbka (Gross Wrbka) is a municipality and village in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 600 inhabitants.

 Hrubá Vrbka, a part of traditional ethnographic region Horňácko, lies approximately 25 km east of Hodonín, 73 km south-east of Brno, and 259 km south-east of Prague.

+History

+The first written mention of Hrubá Vrbka (initially called Velká Vrbka or just Vrbka) is from 1242.
+Soon after, the village became part of the Strážnice estate and shared its owners.